bengukalo/bengukalo/content/post/paper_review/index.md

 When fMRI is coupled with TMS, it is possible to map the brain areas that are causally involved in a particular task within the cortex.
 However, with the current technology it is not possible for TMS to reach some regions.
 </div>

+As seen below, a large portion of fusiform gyrus lies outside of the range for TMS application.
+For the purpose of overcoming the causality limitation some researchers developed mathematical models like Dynamic Causal Modelling<sup>11</sup>.

 &nbsp;